-The mode tritone is placed in positions relative to the melody line that anticipate resolution in the mode.
-This is important because the melody line by itself is ambiguous until major tonality is established by the first appearance of note 3.
-The postponement of resolution to the tonic is signified in the first and third melody phrases by the tritone harmonizing the final melody note of the phrase.
+The mode tritone is positioned relative to the melody line to anticipate resolution in the mode.
+This is important because the melody line by itself is ambiguous until major tonality is established by the first appearance of note 3 in the third phrase.
+The postponement of resolution to the tonic is signified in the first and third phrases by the tritone harmonizing the final melody note of the phrase.
 Immediate resolution at the end of the second and fourth phrases is signified by the tritone harmonizing the pre-resolution melody note.
 The multiple appearances of the mode tritone "seed" the core, which is completed by fairing in fifos from the building-block menu.
-Core fifo anchors of suitable functionality are faired into the line of tritone anchors (I before I, M or M after I).
+Core fifo anchors of suitable functionality are faired into the line of tritone anchors (1 before 1, M or M after 1).
 The choice of M at points of melodic resolution avoids putting a dissonant half tone below the tonic, assumed to be played in the next octave up.
-The lightweight notation enables substitutions to be made easily, if desired (e.g., A or A for I).
+The lightweight notation enable fifo substitutions to be made easily, if desired.

-Most transitions in this core harmony are slides or morphs (a slide moves a building block to a different keyboard position while holding its size, and a morph changes its size while holding one end fixed).
+Most transitions in this core harmony are slides or morphs.
+A slide moves a building block to a different keyboard position while holding its size.
+A morph changes its size while holding one end fixed.
 The exception is the wobbly slide I-M which changes both position and size in one step.
 The unusual term represents the hand movements exactly - slide the hand while moving the fingers ("wobbling" them) for the size change.
 The wobbly slide I-M may be understood as a contraction of I-M-M (a tritone slides down a half tone and then morphs into a fourth).
 Thinking this way can be useful because it suggests a 2-step anchor line that may identify mode changes (e.g., I-M stays in the Ionian mode, and I-M-M goes to the parallel Mixolydian mode).